 In September of 1941, Werner Heisenberg visited Niels Bohr in occupied Denmark and told him that he believed that atomic bombs were feasible and the Germans were working on them.
 According to the legend of Copenhagen, Heisenberg did this in order to gain Bohr’s help in convincing all physicists to not work on nuclear weapons.
 This talk will place this visit into the context of Heisenberg’s many foreign trips during the war in order to scrutinize both the legend and actual history of Copenhagen.

-The following day, Thursday 22 May, he will lecture at the Department of History of Ideas and Learning in Uppsala at 13:00 on:
+Thursday 22 May, he also lectured at the Department of History of Ideas and Science in Uppsala on: